sogeuni/contents/_abs/writingscripts.md

 Write a script that automates the process of creating [[basic-commands#^MANREF|man pages]].

-Given a text file which contains information to be formatted into a _man page_, the script will read the file, then invoke the appropriate [[textproc#^GROFFREF|groff]] commands to output the corresponding _man page_ to stdout.
+Given a text file which contains information to be formatted into a _man page_, the script will read the file, then invoke the appropriate [[text-processing-commands#^GROFFREF|groff]] commands to output the corresponding _man page_ to stdout.
 The text file contains blocks of information under the standard _man page_ headings, i.e., NAME, SYNOPSIS, DESCRIPTION, etc.

 [[contributed-scripts#^MANED|Example A-39]] is an instructive first step.